 Just a few games into his rookie season, I wrote that Newton had a chance to be the best quarterback ever.
 But there's far more to greatness than winning with style, and part of it is handling adversity.
 As the tone-setter for the entire franchise, Newton has to be the first one into that pile and the last one to accept defeat.
 And when defeat comes, Newton doesn't have to like it, but he has to be an example for the rest of his team and be willing to put the blame on his shoulders.

 That's the responsibility that comes with the contract, the "C" badge and the No. 1 jersey.
-Yeah, you'd have to be Superman to go through that kind of personal and professional agony with 100 million people watching and come out smiling, but that's where Newton has set the bar for himself.
+Yeah, you'd have to be Superman to go through that kind of personal and professional agony with 100 million people watching and come out smiling, but that's why the job pays $103 million.

 With this incident as fuel and this game as a learning experience, football fans everywhere should hope to see Newton clear that bar in Super Bowl LI.